Dreambound

 What is a Diagnostic Medical Sonographer?

-A Diagnostic Medical Sonographer, also known as an ultrasound technician, is a healthcare professional who uses specialized equipment to create images of the inside of a patient's body.
+A Diagnostic Medical Sonographer, also called an ultrasound tech, is a medical imaging specialist who uses high-frequency sound waves to create real-time images of organs, tissues, and blood flow inside the body.
 These images help doctors diagnose and monitor medical conditions.

-• Analyzing images and providing preliminary findings to physicians
+• Analyze images and provide preliminary findings to doctors.

 Diagnostic Medical Sonographers work in a variety of healthcare settings, such as: